 On June 18th, Mental Health Reform and the Union of Students of Ireland hosted an international seminar on Technology and Student Mental Health.

 The event was held at Technological University Dublin, Grangegorman Campus, Dublin 7.

 The seminar addressed the potential offered by technology-supported applications (eMental Health) in student mental health services and supports.
 Irish and international experts working in the area of eMental Health shared their knowledge and bring a better understanding of developments, possibilities and issues in this field.

 The event was part of the eMEN project – funded by Interreg North West Europe and the HSE.

-- Prof. Jacques van Lankveld, Open University, The Netherlands
+- eMental Health Interventions by Prof Jacques van Lankveld, Open University of the Netherlands

 - Developments in eMental Health for students by Dr Derek Richards, SilverCloud Health and Trinity College Dublin

 - DEEPdown, a personality exploration and self-development programme by Dr Conal Twomey, University College Dublin